DarkStussy/crypto_checker_bot/README.md

 Telegram bot to track the prices of cryptocurrencies.
 Bot notifies users of spikes and drops in monitored cryptocurrencies.
 Shows the entire list of cryptocurrency pairs that are available on the Binance crypto exchange in inline mode.

-Stack: aiogram, PostgreSQL (SQLAlchemy + asyncpg), aioschedule, aioredis.
+Stack: aiogram, PostgreSQL (SQLAlchemy + asyncpg), aioschedule, aioredis, Binance API

 LINK: https://t.me/crypto_ds_bot